Pressure Equipment Directive

 Module D1 requires the QA system for production to be assessed by a notified body

 Module E1 requires a QA system and final inspection assessment by the notified body

 Module H requires the notified body to evaluate the full quality system, production, design, final inspection, and test

 Module H1 requires the notified body to evaluate the full quality system, conduct a design examination and surveillance assessment

-All the other categories the Notified Bodies produce an EU type examination for production or design dependent on quality assessments except module G which is a one off examination of the design and produces a Unit verification certificate
+For all the other categories the Notified Bodies produce an EU-type examination for production or design dependent on quality assessments except module G which is a one-off examination of the design and produces a Unit verification certificate

 2. Technical documentation

 The manufacturer shall establish the technical documentation.